os-chip-design/chip-design-intro/README.md

 You are very welcome to seek for help by approaching the teachers during the letctures and laboratory sessions, or via mail.
 Also, feedback about the course is much appreciated.

 ## Course Aim and Learning Objectives
 This course is an introduction to the design of digital integrated circuits.
 It covers the basics of digital circuits, the tools used, and the process of designing a chip.
 The course is based open-source tools and open-source PDKs.
-Student projects will be taped out on Tiny Tapeout.
+The course also gives the possibility for student projects to be taped out on Tiny Tapeout.

 ### Learning Objectives